antoine-coulon/effect-introduction/README.md

 //                 ^__^ -> Either-like
 ```

-Rewriting it with Effect.
-Let's consider some code
+Do you remember our first raw TypeScript samples?
+Let's rewrite it with Effect.
+Let's consider some code:

 ```ts